ibNez/Arcane-Realms/docs/mage-skills.md

 - **Range:** Primarily ranged combat with some point-blank area effects
 - **Role:** Damage dealer with utility and crowd control options

+### Scaling and Critical Hits
+- **INT Scaling:** Damage and healing for all mage spells follow `base + coefficient * INT` formulas.
+Each skill's coefficient is listed in its description.
+- **Critical Chance:** Spells have a baseline 5% chance to critically hit.
+- **Critical Multiplier:** Critical hits deal 150% of the INT-scaled result and apply after all additive modifiers.

 ## Shared Skill State Diagram
 ```mermaid
 stateDiagram-v2